Azure/Cloud-Native/website/blog-60daysofIA/2024-03-27/creating-a-virtual-stylist-chatbot-part-2.md

 * [Node.js 20](https://nodejs.org/en/download/) or later installed on your local machine
 * A text editor that supports Vue and TypeScript.
 If you use Visual Studio Code, consider installing the [TypeScript Vue Plugin](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin) to ensure the editor understands all the files you’re about to create.

-For a preview, refer to the complete code for [part 1 available on GitHub](https://github.com/rogerwinter/Microsoft-Creating-a-Virtual-Stylist-Chatbot/tree/main/stylist-backend).
+For a preview of this tutorial, check out the [project code available on GitHub](https://github.com/rogerwinter/Microsoft-Creating-a-Virtual-Stylist-Chatbot/tree/main/stylist-backend).

 ### Creating a Chatbot Interface for Your Virtual Stylist